MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-connector-info.md

 ---
 # required metadata

 title: Dynamics 365 Translation Service API
-description: This article explains how to access and use the Dynamics 365 Translation Service API
+description: This article explains how to access and use the Microsoft Dynamics 365 Translation Service API.
 author: joshsantana
 ms.date: 07/27/2023
 ms.topic: article